Dermot Morgan: Father Trendy and The Live Mike

 Morgan made his debut in the media on the Morning Ireland radio show produced by Gene Martin, whose sister Ella was the mother of one of Morgan's friends.
 It was through this contact that Morgan made the break into radio and eventually television.

+According to a 1986 article in the Evening Herald, Morgan first got nationwide attention through letters he sent in to the Mike Murphy radio show:

+"The letters were on anything, from sitting in the traffic to Moss Keane.
+Michael was quite biting in his humour at the time so my letters fitted in quite well with the show."
+And it was Mike Murphy who eventually gave him a regular spot on his TV series, The Live Mike.
+Dermot had been asked to do a routine on a TV pilot show hosted by Brendan Balfe.
+That was when he first introduced his ever-so laid back character, Father Trendy.
+"After all the letters to him, and after Murph saw the pilot show, he asked me to come on his own show..."

-Morgan came to prominence as part of the team behind the highly successful RTÉ television show The Live Mike, presented by Mike Murphy.
-Between 1979 and 1982 Morgan played a range of comic characters who appeared between segments of the show.
-Morgan lampooned the rampant Modernism within the Post-Vatican II Roman Catholic Church in Ireland by creating Father Trendy, a wishy-washy, trying-to-be-cool hippie-priest (modelled after Father Brian D'Arcy).
+Morgan subsequently came to prominence as part of The Live Mike, which became hugely successful in Ireland.
+Between 1979 and 1982, Morgan played a range of comic characters who appeared between segments of the show.
+Morgan lampooned the rampant Modernism within the Post–Vatican II Roman Catholic Church in Ireland by incorporating his Father Trendy character, a wishy-washy, trying-to-be-cool hippie-priest (modelled after Father Brian D'Arcy).
 Father Trendy always wore an Elvis Presley-style haircut and sometimes a leather jacket.
 He was also given to drawing ludicrous parallels between religion and secularism in two-minute 'sermons' to the camera.
 Morgan also satirised extreme nationalist "Little Irelanders", by playing an irate and bigoted GAA member who waved his hurley around while verbally attacking his pet hates.

-At the height of The Troubles, Morgan also lampooned both the Wolfe Tones and the clichés of Irish rebel songs, which he said: "always have lots of blood and guts and fire and thunder in them".
-He then sang his own parody of Thomas Osborne Davis' iconic song "A Nation Once Again", about the martyrdom of Fido, a dog who saves his IRA master by eating a hand grenade during a search of the house by the Black and Tans during the Irish War of Independence.
-When Fido farts and the grenade accidentally detonates, the Black and Tans comment that "'Scuse me mate, was that something your dog ate?"
+At the height of the Troubles, Morgan also lampooned both the Wolfe Tones and the clichés of Irish rebel songs, which he said "always have lots of blood and guts and fire and thunder in them".
+He then sang his own parody of Thomas Osborne Davis's iconic song "A Nation Once Again", about the martyrdom of Fido, a dog who saves his IRA master by eating a hand grenade during a search of the house by the Black and Tans during the Irish War of Independence.
+When Fido farts and the grenade accidentally detonates, the Black and Tans comment, "'Scuse me mate, was that something your dog ate?"
 The song climaxed with the words: "I hope that I shall live to see Fido an Alsatian once again."